jowo-io/next-auth-nostr-provider/README.md

 export default handler;
 ```

-> NOTE: The above example uses the Pages Router.
+> ℹ️ The above example uses the Pages Router.
 If your app uses the App Router then take a look at the [examples/app-router/](https://github.com/jowo-io/next-auth-lightning-provider/tree/main/examples/app-router/) example app.

 This API will handle all of the Lightning auth API requests, such as generating QRs, handling callbacks, polling and issuing JWT auth tokens.